Miracle-23/MiracleIT1025/Lab6b/readme.md

 We use CSS in web programming because it would let us lay our idea and see where we are right and wrong at.

 Explain how XML differs from HTML.
+XML is easier than HTML because it gives rules for encoding documents.
+HTML is a code that will be presented in web browser and other online places so that will require more time and patience.

 What is the advantage of JSON over XML?
+JSON is better than XML because it does not require a lot, although XML is easy as well it still requires a lot of things than JSON.

 Conclusion
+Coding might seem overwhelming and hard but it really isn't, it just requres a lot of time and practice.